Each applicant’s file will be reviewed using the following standards:

 Applicants who don’t meet the above criterion may be granted regular admission if they meet the requirements in the following sliding scale:

-All students seeking to major in Education or Sport Management must provide ACT or SAT scores to be considered for those programs.
+Please Note: ACT or SAT test scores are not required for admission to Missouri Western.
+All students seeking to major in Education or Sport Management will be required to provide ACT or SAT scores to be considered for those programs.
+ACT/SAT scores may also be used for course placement and scholarship consideration.

 STUDENTS 20 YEARS OR OLDER